Emile-Durkheim/obsidian_discord_formatter/README.md

 - Paste whole conversations rather than just single messages
 - Easy to use with just CTRL+C and CTRL+V
 - Convert all Discord markdown to Obsidian markdown (underline, bold, quotes, strikethrough, etc.)
-- See attachments & embeds
+- Embed attachments/website in Obsidian

 ### Limitations
 The plugin relies on HTML that Discord **usually** serves when you copy a message from the Desktop Client.
 However, **Discord does not do this reliably**.
 In 10% of cases, your clipboard contains only raw text, which I can't parse as well as the HTML.